STEAKISAWAKE/TheBase/README.md

   * Audio Module, Plays audio and music/sound effects.
 The module will play MP3, WAV, and OGG files.
   * Neworking Module, It will allow for communications between clients and servers using TCP and UDP

-  Using CMake you can eaither use the Game Engine, Rendering Engine or both.
+  Using CMake you can eaither use the Game Module, Rendering Module or both.

 ## Git Branches